 Skill doesn’t always win.

-In anything requiring a combination of skill and luck, the most skillful don’t always win.
+In anything requiring a combination of skill and luck, most skillful doesn’t always win.
 That’s one of the key messages of Michael Mauboussin’s book The Success Equation: Untangling Skill and Luck in Business, Sports, and Investing.
 This is hard for us to swallow because we intuitively feel that if you are successful you have skill for the same reasons that if the outcome is good we think you made a good decision.
 We can’t predict whether a person who has skills will succeed but Taleb argues that we can “pretty much predict” that a person without skills will eventually have their luck run out.

 Taleb argues that the greatest “and most robust contribution to knowledge consists in removing what we think is wrong—subtractive epistemology.”
 He continues that “we know a lot more about what is wrong than what is right.”
 What does not work, that is negative knowledge, is more robust than positive knowledge.
 This is because it’s a lot easier for something we know to fail than it is for something we know that isn’t so to succeed.